 Brands use these emotional triggers to guide content that may not relate to the product in a direct way, but gives people a reason to remain engaged.

-Consider one another one of the best Super Bowl commercials from 2018, Amazon’s “Alexa Loses Her Voice.”
+Consider one another one of the best Super Bowl commercials, Amazon’s “Alexa Loses Her Voice.”

 In this 90 second spot, Amazon’s virtual assistant comes down with a cold and is out of commission.